 Preston is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 703 people and two constituent neighborhoods, Preston is the 236th largest community in Maryland.

-Unlike some towns, Preston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Preston are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Preston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Preston is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Preston who work in management occupations (12.21%), office and administrative support (10.65%), and personal care services (10.39%).

 Preston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.